Skip to main content

 });

-The laravel() preset validates model naming, controller inheritance, middleware structure, and other common Laravel conventions in a single call.
+The laravel() preset verifies model naming, controller inheritance, middleware structure, and other common Laravel conventions in one go.

 Creating tests